I welcome the Minister of State, Deputy Stanton.

 I can confirm to the Senator that as part of the broader social housing reform agenda, a review of the income eligibility limits for social housing supports is under way.
 It is unfortunately not possible to give a definitive timeline at this stage for the completion of the review as it will also have to take into account the impact of other parallel initiatives being brought forward on affordability and cost rental.
 In that context it should be noted that, in terms of the cohort of people that are just over the income eligibility thresholds for social housing support, the Government is responding to the needs of such households through a number of initiatives including a new affordable housing scheme and a cost rental scheme.
 In addition, earlier this year a new local authority mortgage scheme for first time buyers, the Rebuilding Ireland home loan, was introduced.

 Mortgages with local authorities are only based on earned income.
 One has to be earning an income to qualify for a mortgage.
 That is another bracket.
 People on family income supplement do not qualify to go on the housing list and people cannot get a mortgage.
 This is urgent.
 The figures the local authorities and the Government are giving are totally wrong.
-We need to help these people.
-These are the people who cannot save, cannot afford a mortgage and cannot go on the housing list.
+We need to help the people concerned.
+They are the people who cannot save, cannot afford a mortgage and cannot go on the housing list.

 I thank the Senator again and recognise her deep interest in the research that has been carried out into this matter.
 I will ask the Minister for Housing, Planning and Local Government to respond in writing to her quite soon on the points she has raised.